-One of the company's core businesses is the Community Pharmacy business (operation of dispensing pharmacies), which corresponds to the former Dispensing Pharmacy business.
+The company's core businesses is the Community Pharmacy business (operation of dispensing pharmacies), which corresponds to the former Dispensing Pharmacy business.
 While the company does not disclose sales and profits for this business, FY03/19 results for the former Dispensing Pharmacy business were sales (to external customers) of JPY90.7bn (92.3% of total sales) and segment profit of JPY1.1bn (33.2%, pre-adjustment basis).
-Since the company has continued to promote renewal of directly operated pharmacies since then, Shared Research believes that this business accounts for the majority of the company's total sales, and that its operating profit, combined with that from the below-mentioned Pharmaceutical Network business, accounts for the bulk of the company's profits.
+Since the company has continued to promote renewal of directly operated pharmacies since then, Shared Research believes this business accounts for the majority of the company's total sales, and its operating profit, combined with that from the below-mentioned Pharmaceutical Network business, accounts for the bulk of the company's profits.

 The company's directly operated dispensing pharmacies are found in most areas nationwide, although the home base of Hokkaido has the highest concentration followed by the Kanto and Koshinetsu area (for recent regional patterns see the figure Number of network member by region in the Trends and Outlook section).
-The group's dispensing pharmacies had been operating under the umbrella of a holding company Pharmaholdings Co., Ltd., which was the company's subsidiary until October 2017, when it was absorbed by the company.
-At present, the group's dispensing pharmacies are operated through seven regional consolidated subsidiaries.
-In terms of operational support, directly operated stores also receive services provided by the below-mentioned Pharmaceutical Network business, as do general affiliates.
-Another subsidiary,
+The group's dispensing pharmacies (Nanohana Pharmacy) had been operating under the umbrella of a holding company Pharmaholdings Co., Ltd., which was the company's subsidiary until October 2017, when it was absorbed by the company.